-Funding was continued in 2021 by the 87th Legislature and is expected to be funded for the foreseeable future.
+The 88th legislature is expected to continue funding for the foreseeable future.
 Through the Teacher Incentive Allotment, districts can create compensation plans based on teacher effectiveness and student equity and create a path for outstanding teachers to earn up to six-figure salaries.

 Teacher Designation Levels

 Teachers are designated on three levels using TIA: Recognized, Exemplary, and Master.
 These teacher designations are valid for five years.
 They generate additional teacher-focused allotment funding so districts can reward and retain their top performers and recruit the best teachers to their classrooms.

 The ultimate beneficiaries of the Teacher Incentive Allotment are our students.
 This is because districts with approved TIA plans have a new and powerful tool to recruit and retain the absolute best teachers to their schools.

 To be eligible for recognition, the prospective designee must be employed as a teacher, work in a full-time teaching role for at least a semester and at least half time for the entire year, and have an active standard or lifetime Texas teacher certification.